 ASI Sniper (Gamo Expo) .177 Project

-The 'O' ring piston seal conversion we made for my old ASI Sniper (re-badged Gamo Expo) .177 to replace the original leather seal - Only the second item my son and I have ever made on a metal lathe (Myford ML7) but it came out really well.
+The 'O' ring piston seal conversion we made for my old ASI Sniper ( a re-badged Gamo Expo) .177 to replace the original leather seal - Only the second item my son and I have ever made on a metal lathe (Myford ML7) but it came out really well.

 Gave an immediate performance increase but also made the rifle far more consistent with only a 7fps variance over a 10 shot string.